Last Updated on December 11, 2024

 Are you switching to a DevSecOps operation model?
 Remember to secure your code with the first professional GitHub, Bitbucket, GitLab, and Jira backup.

 Simple as that!
 Just select what you want to copy.
 This tool will make a copy of repositories and metadata.
 Then just pick a new or existing GitHub organization as a data recovery destination.
+If you are transferring from an external git repository, you can create a bare clone and push it to GitHub.
 And that’s it.
-GitLab to GitHub migration can be considered complete.
-For more information about this tool, I proceed to the official site
+GitLab to GitHub migration can be considered complete with all references copied to the imported repository.
+For more information about this tool, I proceed to the official site.

 Using this functionality, the migration process itself is simple, and basically boils down to a few clicks on the graphical UI in GitProtect.io.
 Each backup has a “Restore” function, visible on the right side of the screen: